 It is important to know your rights when you are travelling in a foreign country.
 Aircraft delays cause a lot of disruption to passengers but there are ways to get a sweet deal for it.
+In fact, you can go here to save yourself from the hassle.
 Flight compensation regulation 261/2004 establishes rules on compensation and assistance to passengers in the event of denied boarding, flight cancellations, long delays or missing baggage.
 This knowledge can be especially helpful when you are taking short trips around Europe (where you might not have bought insurance).

 The general rule of thumb is that compensation is distanced based and is capped at $600 Euros.
 To get more detailed information, visit airhelp.com.

 A delay is calculated based on how late your flight arrives at its destination and not how late it departs.
 For example, your flight was supposed to leave at 1PM and arrive at 2PM.
 If your flight leaves at 4pm and arrives at 450pm, you will not qualify for the compensation as the delay is 2 hrs and 50 minutes.

 - Exceptions such as “extraordinary circumstances” will void this.
 Examples such as Terrorism, Extreme Weather, Political Unrest, Manufacturing defects, etc. Events that happen out of the airline’s control, will be considered an extraordinary circumstance.

 - Applies to flights departing from an airport in the territory of an EU state or travelling to an EU state on an airline based in an EU state.
 There are 28 member states in the EU – however, no flights from Gibraltar or helicopter flights are allowed.

 - If you have already claimed benefits for related problems (most likely insurance).

 - If you arrive late for check in and are denied boarding because of that, you will not be able to claim.

 The most important thing to note is the airline in which you fly as well as the airport in which you fly off from.